Ed note: Things are good and there’s an update on Jila and other stuff here: “Thanks for the Vertigo, 2018.”

 But if I’m going to ever break through this impasse of trying to actually re-invigorate my author/coach life, I quite simply have to start from where I’m at, and where I’m at right now is once again staring a life-altering diagnosis in the face and trying to deal with the overwhelm.
 There’s no fucking way around it.

-So as I learn more from the doctors this week, I’m also going to make an effort to write more here on my Author/Coach Facebook page, because for whatever reason I find Facebook posts easier to tackle.
+So as I learn more from the doctors this week, I’m also going to make an effort to write more along the way.
 I’m not going to worry too much about whether what I’m sharing is neatly packaged or too heavy/dark or in the pocket of what I would normally envision my author/coach content to be.
 What I feel strongly now is that I can’t go through another round of family medical crisis without opening my flow of writing in some way, and if it’s raw and not that business-y, well so be it.
 It’s all I got right now.

 I’m incredibly glad I got therapy in 2016 to deal with residual anxiety from the first round of medical crisis.
 It gave me sanity-saving tools like recognizing catastrophic thinking patterns; recognizing my tendency to not actually “feel” my feelings but to intellectualize them; realizing that being able to sit with even the worst feelings like fear, sadness, guilt, etc. is key to letting those feelings flow through and not get stuck.
 I’m using all these tools in earnest since getting the news last week that my daughter’s health is going south again.